 - scooped on top of a big green salad

-- piled onto baked potatoes or as a dip for potato wedges
+- on top of baked potatoes or as a dip for potato wedges

 Vegan Pimento Cheese